refraction-ray/general-notes/lectures/ML in a Nutshell.md

   **Reference**: arXiv: 1605.05775.

   They utilize 1D MPS as network to classify the 2D MNIST data (arraged in 1D zigzag style).
-The advantage is that the bond dimension between tensors can be automatically adjusted to capture the image.
+The advantage is that the bond dimension between tensors can be automatically adjusted to capture the image by sweeping algorithm.
+Such TNS can reach $$99.3\%$$ accuracy in MNIST.

-  ​
+* TNS and RBM

+  **Reference**: arXiv: 1701.04831.

+  Practical implementation on the mapping between MPS and RBM and general equivalence between Boltzmann machine and TNS. $$RBM \subset MPS$$.